 \section{Conclusion}

-In this paper, we propose the first statistical-feature-based backdoor attack RSBA.
-RSBA enables the attacker to launch a black-box clean-image or clean-label attack without participating in the training process of the model.
-In addition, we show theoretically and experimentally that our design of the trigger makes RSBA robust to model distillation and image augmentation.
-Our experiments demonstrate that our method achieves a high attack success rate in black-box cases and can evade widely-used backdoor defenses.
-Finally, we plan to investigate its potential use in watermarking for models and datasets as well as improve the visual concealment of the backdoor trigger.
+In this paper, we introduce INK, the first statistical-feature-based backdoor attack.
+INK empowers the attacker to execute a black-box clean-image or clean-label attack without engaging in the model training process.
+Furthermore, we demonstrate both theoretically and experimentally that our trigger design renders INK resilient to model distillation and image augmentation.
+Experiments reveal that our method achieves a high attack success rate in black-box scenarios and can elude widely-used backdoor defenses.
+In future work, we will explore the potential applications of INK in watermarking for models and datasets, as well as enhance the visual concealment of the backdoor trigger.

 \ifCLASSOPTIONcaptionsoff

 \fi